MockCode/MockCode/User-Stories.md

 rate, O<sub>2</sub> saturation, CO<sub>2</sub> saturation, blood pressure, respiratory rate, and temperature via the control application.

+1. As an instructor I want to be able to control the specific heart rhythm (i.e. Tachycardia, Atrial fibrillation etc.)

 1. As an instructor I want to be able to change the face displayed on the face monitor via the control application.